webclinic017/mono/android/README.md

 ```

 Incremental builds can be sped up by executing the second command with a replaced target (the target that has been modified)
-and an additional `--icremental` flag.
+and an additional `--incremental` flag.

 ## Testing